HiImKarl/Tensors/README.md

 // The following instantiates a 3rd degree tensor with dimensions 3x4x5 Tensor<double> my_tensor {3, 4, 5};

-// The followinf instantiates a scalar
+// The following instantiates a scalar
 Tensor<double> my_scalar {};
 ```